hal-platform/hal-agent/README.md

 ## Deployment

-Required services:

 This application requires several Doctrine ORM services as well as environment-based parameters.

 ### Standalone